mzimbres/rtcpp/README.md

 and render c++ node-based containers usable even **hard-real-time** contexts.

-The core of the idea is to make ordered node-based containers (std::list, std::forward_list, std::set, std::multiset, std::map
+The core of the idea is to make ordered associative containers (std::list, std::forward_list, std::set, std::multiset, std::map
 and std::multimap) support allocators that can serve only one size of memory blocks.
 With that support, we could introduce